aus10powell/WiseWordsOfOvid/README.md

 - **data/:** Contains the dataset (`ovid_quotes.csv`) with Ovid's quotes in English and Latin.
 Full books as well:
    - Lovers Assistant
    - Last Poems
-   - Metamorphoses of Publius
-   - Metamorphoses VIII_XV
-   - Metamorphoses I VII
+   - Metamorphoses
    - Fasti
    - Amours
    - Heroides
    - RemediaAmoris
+   - The Poems of Exile (Tristia)

 - **notebooks/:** Jupyter notebook for data exploration (`exploration.ipynb`).